1. Video sources support

 You can also process folders with video files in one batch - hundreds of hours of video can processed unattended.
 Following video file formats are supported: .avi, .mp4, .flv, .mov, .wmv, .mkv, .vob

 2. Managing cameras

 If you can find your camera in the "Discovered sources" list, drag and drop it on the gray panel (or double-click it) to create channel.

 If you don't see your camera in the sources list, it means it is either located in external network, doesn't have the ONVIF discovery enabled or doesn't support ONVIF protocol at all.
 In case of no ONVIF support or external network, click the "Manual" button in the bottom to open Camera Wizard to add video source step by step.

 Camera Wizard allows you to choose the correct camera stream address step by step by choosing camera model, ip address (or scan network and selecting correct one), setting stream parameters and checking available stream URLs.

-After manual device has been created, drag it to the panel to add corresponding video channel.
+Next you'll see the Manual channel in the sources list.
+Just drag it to the panel (or double click) to add corresponding video channel.